javascript-tutorial/en.javascript.info/1-js/02-first-steps/12-nullish-coalescing-operator/article.md

 The `height ??
 100` returns `100` only if `height` is exactly `null` or `undefined`.
 So the `alert` shows the height value `0` "as is".

 Which behavior is better depends on a particular use case.
-When zero height is a valid value, then `??` is preferrable.
+When zero height is a valid value, then `??` is preferable.

 ## Precedence